IS303-Steffen/a04-friend-tracker/README.md

 It may help to start out with an empty dictionary.
 You can make an empty dictionary like this:
 - `example_dictionary = {}`

-This way you have something to work with even before you have added anything to it.
-FYI, you can do the same thing with lists too, but just use square brackets instead of curly brackets:
+This way you have something to work with even before you have added anything to it. <br><br>FYI, you can do the same thing with lists too, but just use square brackets instead of curly brackets:
 - `example_list = []`